Buy Tickets To Towers & Walls Of Aigues-Mortes

 ProvenceTowers and Walls of Aigues-Mortes

-The Towers & Ramparts of Aigues-Mortes stand as a testament to medieval engineering in Aigues-Mortes, France.
+The towers & walls of Aigues-Mortes stand as a testament to medieval engineering in Aigues-Mortes, France.
 These impressive structures encircle the town, offering a glimpse into its historical significance.
 Built in the 13th century, the towers and ramparts served as defensive fortifications, safeguarding the town's inhabitants.

 Keep reading to discover all about the towers, including directions, opening hours, and additional details.